Wednesday, November 09, 2016

 The e-mail and server scandal?

-As late as last night, Paul Krugman was still cursing that it was a non-issue.
+As late as last night, Paul Krugman was still cursing about it and insisting that it was a non-issue.

 It was the heart of the issue.